ahmedfgad/GeneticAlgorithmPython/docs/source/cnn.md

 train_outputs = numpy.load("dataset_outputs.npy")
 ```

-After the data is prepared, next is to create the network architecture.
+After the data is prepared, the next step is to create the network architecture.

 ### Building the Network Architecture